QUT-Motorsport/QUTMS_Driverless/docs/FSDS_Dev.md

 Now, to initialise scripts with the ros2 environment, type:

 > `source install/setup.bash`

-Open a new terminal tab and navigate to the same QUTMS Driverless directory where we have been working, or open the folder in terminal.
-Ensure XServer and the FSDS simulator is running.
-Type:

-> `make run target=unreal_sim`

-This will make a 'bridge' between the FS simulator and the ros2 node where scripts are running so data can be output and read.

 Finally, to run the included script that has been developed, type: